eazyt/proxy-app/README.md

      nodePort: 32000
  type: NodePort

-# Create an Ingress resource
+# Create an Ingress resource - this will be deployed with webapp-deployment.yaml

 apiVersion: networking.k8s.io/v1
 kind: Ingress